-NO. PERFORMANCE TARGET TARGET MEASUREMENTS SU-1 Fund sustainable projects and programs that support decarbonization in 01.
-Measure greenhouse gas (GHG) emission reduction through estimated carbon equivalents of annual and cumulative emissions avoided through 2032.
-SU-1 the District, improve public health, and conserve natural resources.
-02. Measure quantifiable changes in air, water, and other pollution (e.g., air quality, stormwater retention) in connection with DCGB investments.
-A continue to the converted of 01.
-Measure clean energy produced and avoided energy use.
-SU-2 Accelerate the growth of SU-2 the clean economy and 02.
-Measure the deployment and growth of clean energy and sustainability technologies. electrification in the District.
-03. Maximize access of District residents to electrification and affordable energy.
-[See also CE-3.04, IP-1.03] SU-3 Strengthen the climate resiliency of District residents and businesses.
-01. Make critical infrastructure investments that support climate resiliency and adaptation.
+NO. PERFORMANCE TARGET TARGET ME SU-1 Fund sustainable projects and programs that support decarbonization in 01.
+Measure gree equivalents of a SU-1 the District, improve public health, and conserve natural resources.
+02. Measure qua quality, stormwa SU-2 Accelerate the growth of the clean economy and electrification in the District.
+01. Measure clea 02.
+Measure the 03.
+Maximize ac affordable energ SU-3 Strengthen the climate resiliency of District residents and businesses.
+01. Make critical